 American Gangster promises much from the advertising, highlighting to live-wire Oscar winners in the form of Denzel Washington and Russell crow as , respectively, a powerful Harlem based crime lord and an honest cop heading a narcotics investigation that eventually brings him to trial.
 Directed by Ridley Scott, this should have been a sure thing, but the lesson behind items bandied as safe bet is that they go sour more often than we wish.

 Scott is, at times, a brilliant stylist who can set a mood, get atmosphere and move action and drama along concurrently, as is the case in his masterworks Blade Runner, The Duelist, Gladiator and Black Hawk Down.
 The balance between the oddly composed frame, the baroque design and the character driven plots ( Black Hawk Down, though, being more about combat protocol than personal demons) made for what is now a rare thing in the industry, a well made Hollywood entertainment.
 He's never met a skewed color scheme or illogical edit he wasn't taken with, a fact that makes more than a few of his movies as if they're in competition with brother Tony Scott.
-Ridley Scott often gets as agitated and formula-glutted and offers up patented bits of nonsense like Matchstick Men and Kingdom of Heaven, generic equivications of style employing an excess of trendy edits ,gauche camera filters that came to nothing at all except a noisy journey to forgone plot resolutions.
+Ridley Scott often gets as agitated and formula-glutted and offers up predigested bilge such as the blandly ahistoric nonsense of Kingdom of Heaven, generic equivocations of style employing an excess of trendy edits ,gauche camera filters that came to nothing at all except a noisy journey to forgone plot resolutions.
 American Gangster is somewhere between these virtues and vices, and it is to be commended that Scott has calmed his camera hand and offered up the wonderfully grit-textured scenery of a Seventies-era New York with a minimum of gratuitous flair.